 Exfoliating is a process where you gently scrub your skin to remove dead skin cells to reveal healthy, glowing skin.
 It’s the dead skin cells that give skin that dull lifeless appearance.
 It is recommended to exfoliate one to three times a week.
 Please remember to be gentle.
 Being rough can goes more harm than good.
 And you can make all natural exfoliants at home without spending tons of money.
 My favorite recipe is the Kiwi, Sugar, and Vitamin E Facial Scrub from Lleaon’s Anti-aging Beauty Secrets.

 Kiwi is rich in Vitamin C, Coconut Sugar is a wonderful exfoliator and Vitamin E nourishes and moisturizes.
 Take one Kiwifruit and blend it to make a smooth paste.
 Now mix 1 Tbsp.
 Coconut or Palm Sugar and one Vitamin E Gel caplet.
 Apply it to your face and rinse off after a few minutes.
 Gently scrub while rinsing off.
 Voila!
 Your skin is already glowing.
-Do this once a week to get glowing, wrinkle free skin.
+Do this once a week to get glowing skin.